Overview

 Authorization: Bearer <API-TOKEN>

 An API token can be generated from CloudCasa UI.
-Note that this feature is only available for paid accounts but please feel free to contact us if you are doing a POC and need to explore the API.
+Note that in SaaS, this feature is only available for paid accounts but please feel free to contact us if you are doing a POC and need to explore the API.
+For selfhosted installations, the feature is always enabled.

 Concurrency Control

-API responses for every resource include an ETag header and _etag field) which is a hash value representing the current state of the resource on the server.
-Clients are not allowed to edit (PATCH or PUT) or delete (DELETE) a resource unless they provide an up-to-date ETag for the resource they are attempting to edit.
+API responses for every resource include an ETag header and _etag field, which is a hash value representing the current state of the resource on the server.
+Clients are not allowed to edit (PATCH or PUT) a resource unless they provide an up-to-date ETag for the resource they are attempting to edit.
 This prevents overwriting items with obsolete versions.

-To modify or delete a resource, “If-Match” header must be sent.
+To modify a resource, “If-Match” header must be sent.
 Here is an example:

 If-Match: 00fa3c48c58af86be8222514f2d6452a6a4a6949

-If the header is not sent or if invalid value is sent, PATCH and DELETE would fail.
+If the header is not sent or if invalid value is sent, PATCH and PUT would fail.
 Here are sample errors:

 {